 While the U.S.S.
-Shenzhou's commanding officer perished much sooner than anyone expected, the prime reality's Georgiou still had time to demonstrate her distinctive leadership style and courage during her brief tenure on the series.
-In what ways might you be like Captain Philippa Georgiou?
+Shenzhou's commanding officer perished much sooner than anyone expected, the Prime Universe's Georgiou still had time to demonstrate her distinctive leadership style and courage during her brief tenure on the series.

 During a mission to reopen a well and prevent the Crepusculans from enduring extinction, Georgiou and her first officer Michael Burnham encountered a storm that prevented the Shenzhou from either establishing communication or transporting the away team back to the ship.
 A confident Georgiou continued to blaze a trail, insisting that Burnham follow along and discuss the potential for her own captaincy.
 Burnham appeared skeptical, but her captain's calm demeanor helped put her at ease.

 Suddenly, the Shenzhou descended from the clouds and rescued the two officers.
 The starship's departure revealed a large Starfleet delta marking the landing party's position which Saru used to locate his superiors.
 Georgiou's apparently random path turned out to be a pre-planned route that allowed their steps to form the recognizable Starfleet insignia.
 Any massive shape or symbol would have drawn the Shenzhou's attention, but the captain employed her intellect and artistic flair to forge a very memorable beacon.